iBeeXYZ/ClienThings/README.md

 Instead of waiting for an indication from the server, the client will simulate it at the right time, without delay.

 ## Disclaimer
-~~This mod may be detected as a cheat by some anti-cheats.
-Use with caution on public servers.~~ Not possible on these versions
+This mod may be detected as a cheat by some anti-cheats.
+Use with caution on public servers.

 ## Complementary
 If you use this mod, you might be interested by [No Bugs](https://modrinth.com/project/no-bugs)